 May 27, 2018, Minneapolis, MN.

 The story starts atop the rooftop bar at the Hewing Hotel, where Rod Buhrsmith and John Pederson, find themselves sitting alongside Owen Wilson, actor famous for such films as Midnight in Paris, Meet the Parents, and Wedding Crashers.
-It’s a quiet, sunny, mid Saturday morning with a few guests scattered about around the rooftop bar are taking in the Real Madrid v.
-Liverpool game.
+It’s a quiet, sunny, mid Saturday morning.
+A few guests are scattered about the rooftop bar, taking in the Real Madrid v.
+Liverpool match on the tele.
 Not wanting to encroach on Owen, idle chit chat about the game ensued.
-JP left after a bit for reasons that come up later..
+JP left after a bit for reasons that come up later.